top of page

 Establishing a framework to track engagement performance against goals is essential.
 For example:

-Real-time tracking tools like Tableau, Looker, or Snowflake dashboards can visualize progress against established goals.
-Leveraging intent data platforms such as Bombora or 6sense can further enhance your ability to qualify leads based on behavioral signals.
+Real-time tracking tools like Tableau, Looker, Snowflake, Redshift, BigQuery, SQL, Python, DBT, Prefect etc. can help create data models for the dashboards that can visualize progress against established goals.
+Leveraging intent data platforms such as Bombora, Intentsify or 6sense can further enhance your ability to qualify leads based on behavioral signals.

 2. Cohort-Based Demand Waterfall Conversions